Jduun/contest-platform/README.md

     ```
     cp .env.example .env
     ```
-    Change the values of the environment variables to your own.
+    Open .env file using text editor and change the values of the environment variables to your own.

 5. Build project:
     ```